How we created one of the world’s most sustainable business schools

 A kitted out beekeeper sucks up bees through a vacuum tube.
 In front of him, panels of EBS woodwork have been removed to reveal a large colony of bees and their honeycombs in the building's structure.

 Construction wasn’t always easy.
 Wood’s flexibility made aligning the frame tricky at times.
 Rain fell through the many open window frames.
-A colony of bees (pictured above) even needed to be rehomed after making their hive in the wooden walls.
+A colony of bees (pictured) even needed to be rehomed after making their hive in the wooden walls.
 Nature’s seal of approval?
 Check.

 After two years and £21 million of investment, EBS was finished.
 The new landmark drew attention from across the UK: